LibreCAD/docs/README.md

 Below are the sections that are in the LibreCAD User Manual with the percent complete [%].

-Initial Draft                [100%]
+Initial Draft:               [100%]

-Manual Review and Edits
+Manual Review and Edits:

 - About
    - Copyright               [0%]